leokuo0724/BMAD-METHOD/src/modules/sdd/workflows/dev-flow/instructions.md

 </step>

 <step n="2" goal="Load codebase context and generate initial tech spec">
-<action>Analyze the codebase to understand patterns, architecture, and conventions</action>
+<critical>⚠️ AGENT SCOPE RESTRICTION - Use ONLY dev-agent capabilities for analysis.
+DO NOT invoke agents from other modules (BMM, BMB, etc.).
+All analysis must be performed by dev-agent using its own analyze-codebase capabilities or analyze-architecture workflow from SDD module.</critical>

 <check if="tech_architecture_doc_path exists">
   <action>Load and study architecture documentation</action>
 </check>

 <check if="tech_architecture_doc_path not available">
-  <action>Perform codebase analysis to infer architecture</action>
+  <action>Perform codebase analysis using SDD's analyze-architecture workflow at {project-root}/bmad/sdd/workflows/analyze-architecture/workflow.yaml to infer architecture</action>
+  <action>Note: This ensures we use SDD module's own analysis tools, not external module agents</action>
 </check>

 <action>Identify relevant code patterns, dependencies, and conventions for this task</action>